Back to all posts

 Think of it as a quality guarantee.
 A properly credentialed therapist has completed hundreds of hours of hands-on training, studied anatomy and physiology, and understands how to address your specific needs, whether you’re seeking relaxation or relief from chronic pain.
 At Nola Bliss, we believe this level of professionalism is essential.
 That’s why our entire team is composed of highly experienced Licensed Massage Therapists who are passionate about their craft.
 Understanding these credentials helps you make an informed choice and find a therapist you can trust for your wellness journey.

-Licensure vs. Certification: What’s the Difference?
+Licensure vs. Certification: What’s the Real Difference?

 It’s easy to use “licensed” and “certified” interchangeably, but they mean different things in the world of massage therapy.
 Licensure is a mandatory requirement set by a government body, usually the state.
 To earn a license, a therapist must meet specific legal standards, which typically include education, training hours, and passing an exam.
 You can’t legally practice massage therapy for compensation in most states without one.